muttleyxd/arma3-unix-launcher/README.md

 ## Installing
 ### From package

-For Debian based distributions (Debian, Ubuntu), Arch based distributions (Arch, Manjaro), and MacOS there are packages available in [releases tab!](https://github.com/muttleyxd/arma3-unix-launcher/releases)
+For Debian based distributions (Debian, Ubuntu), Arch based distributions (Arch, Manjaro), and MacOS there are packages available in [releases tab!](https://github.com/muttleyxd/arma3-unix-launcher/releases).
+Choose either Arma 3 or DayZ.

 For Arch based distributions there's an AUR package available (for Arma 3).
 It iss called `arma3-unix-launcher-bin`.